haeggee/swarm/README.md

 * **Bee algorithm:** Also, it would be cool the test the bees algorithm (https://en.wikipedia.org/wiki/Bees_algorithm), which is a special case of the generic particle swarm idea.
 To implement this, we would have to write our own optimization loop where we differentiate between the different types of bees when updating the positions (scouts, etc.).
 To see how to implement our own optimization method, we can refer to https://pyswarms.readthedocs.io/en/latest/examples/tutorials/custom_optimization_loop.html

 # Credits
+Credits belong to:
-Credits belong to the contributors to the PySwarm Toolkit: https://github.com/ljvmiranda921/pyswarms
+* The contributors to the PySwarm Toolkit: https://github.com/ljvmiranda921/pyswarms
+* Code from Sebastian Curi and Andreas Krause, based on Jaques Grobler (sklearn demos).
+This was taken from the Introduction to Machine Learning lecture at ETH.